 The year 2003 was marked as the successful year in the activity of the airline.
 In this period Belavia started to operate flights to Kaliningrad, in October , 2003 the first aircraft of foreign manufacturer Boeing 737-500 taken by the airline in the operational leasing arrived at the airport Minsk.

 In February, 2004 Belavia became the holder of the bronze medal in the National contest “Brand of the year 2003” in the nomination “Brand Pro”.
 Introduction into the operation the second Boeing 737-500 and signing of code-share agreement between Belavia and Aeroflot of performance the flights Minsk-Moscow-Minsk also became the significant events in 2004.

 Cooperation of Belavia and CSA – Czech Airlines resulted in 2005 in the opening of the air route Minsk-Prague- Minsk in accordance with the signed code-share agreement.

-The year 2007 was reach on events: in February the first regional aircraft CRJ-100 LR by the Canadian manufacturer Bombardier was supplied.
+The year 2007 was rich on events: in February the first regional aircraft CRJ-100 LR by the Canadian manufacturer Bombardier was delivered.
 The operation of the regular flight on the route Minsk-Baku-Minsk commenced.
 For the purpose of strengthening its positions on the market Belavia began implementation of e-ticket technologies (Electronic ticket).
-Belavia e-ticket sales became available trough its agents in Austria, Italy, Poland, Sweden, Germany, Ukraine, Cyprus, Czech Republic and other European countries in July, 2007.
-Also, in this year the passengers obtained the possibility to fly on the route Minsk-St.Petersburg-Minsk.
+Belavia e-ticket sales became available through its agents in Austria, Italy, Poland, Sweden, Germany, Ukraine, Cyprus, Czech Republic and other European countries in July, 2007.
+That year it became possible for passengers to fly on the route Minsk-St.Petersburg-Minsk.

 The year 2008 was marked as the year of active cooperation with foreign partners.
 The signed electronic interline agreements with the number of foreign airlines widened flight possibilities.